nikobez/OS-lab/README.md

 # OS-lab
+Autochekers scripts for l
-Laboratory work on the course "operating systems"
+aboratory work on the course "operating systems"